 - Complete Phase 2 trail design

-- Work with Purchasing to revise scope and rebid contract with Washington Trails Association (WTA) for trail maintenance and installation
+- Work with Purchasing to revise the scope and rebid contract with Washington Trails Association (WTA) for trail maintenance and installation

-- Develop scope of work including technical specifications and project cost estimate for trail connection to annex using small works roster process
+- Develop scope of work including technical specifications and project cost estimate for trail connection to annex using a small works roster process

 - Structural assessment of lookout memory shelter at top of Heybrook Ridge to be completed by Timber Framer’s Guild Structural Engineer